SezerEnisBirgili/gui-action-analyzer/README.md

 ```

 This will:

 1. Analyze every image/action pair and save results to `output/responses.json`.
-2. Group the resulting action descriptions recursively re-summarizing until it is short enough.
+2. Group the resulting action descriptions, recursively re-summarizing until the group count is below 10.
 3. Print a paragraph describing the overall user intent and actions.

 ## Swapping the Model

-The default model is `gpt-4o-mini`, but the model can be configured to a different OpenAI API compatible model:
+The default model is `gpt-4o-mini`, but it can be configured to any OpenAI API-compatible model:

 ```bash
 python main.py --model gpt-4o